-Here is one recipe for German Red Cabbage (Rotkohl) that I make quite often.
+Here is one recipe for German Red Cabbage (Rotkohl) that we make quite often.
 It is a traditional accompaniment for roast goose or bratwurst and potato purée.
 This is not made with any flour, so it's wheat free.

 The red cabbage is cooked (as opposed to a raw red cabbage slaw) and benefits from the flavors of red wine, apple juice, a hint of sugar and cloves.
-The aroma while it cooks is beguiling.
+The aroma, while it cooks, is beguiling.

 - 2 1/2 ounces bacon (either American or German Bauchspeck, chopped)

 - 4 cups red cabbage (shredded, about 1 pound)

 - 1 tablespoon sugar (or agave nectar or honey)

 - Brown 2 1/2 ounces bacon in a dutch oven.
 Add 1/2 cup diced onion and sauté for 5 minutes.
 Add 4 cups shredded red cabbage and cook for 2 to 3 minutes.

 - Pour in 1/2 cup red wine and 1/2 cup apple juice to deglaze, add the 1 tablespoon sugar or agave nectar or honey, 1 whole bay leaf, 4 whole cloves, ground black pepper to taste and 1 peeled, cored and quartered apple.